phuse-org/phuse-scripts/docs/guides/Git_workflow_exercises.md

 ##### Contributors

 1. GitHub browser submits a change
-2. GitHub member submits a change from their local repository, Maintainer reviews and takes 2 actions (Reject / Incorporate)
+2. GitHub member submits isolated changes from their local repository.
+(Maintainer reviews and either Rejects or Incorporates.)
-3. Active team member contributes independent change
-4. 2 active team member contribute related changes (edit same file, move file, add new files)
+3. 2 contributors make related changes (edit same file, move file, etc.).
+What do they see in GitHub?

 ##### Advanced / Maintainers

+Advanced topics, as tutorials for project Maintainers.

 **NB:** Avoid unnecessary complexity, such as Branches.